HVDC Volgograd–Donbass: Electrodes and electrode lines

 HVDC Volgograd–Donbass can be operated as a monopolar scheme with ground return, therefore two ground electrodes are installed.
 Both electrodes are designed as land electrodes consisting of a single steel rod with 30 millimetres diameter whereby coke backfill is used.

 The electrode lines, which look like a 110 kV-powerlines with 2 conductors, use similar, but smaller pylons as the main line.
 In opposite to the main line, all strainers are free-standing lattice towers with a single crossbar, while the suspension towers of the electrode line are usually concrete poles with a single crossbar made of steel.
 Only suspension towers of extraordinary height are built as lattice towers.

-The electrode of Mikhailovskaya converter station is situated north of Smile at 48°41′31.94″N 38°54′35.93″E.
+The electrode of Mykhailivska converter station is situated north of Smile at 48°41′31.94″N 38°54′35.93″E.

 It is connected with Mikhailovskaya converter station by a 32 kilometre long overhead line, which consists of two parallelized 2450 mm2 ACSR conductors.

-The electrode line from Mikhailovskaya converter station follows the main line on the left side seen from Mikhailovskaya converter station until a point northeast of Zolobok at 48°44′0.98″N 38°43′26.31″E where it undercrosses the main line.
+The electrode line from Mikhailovskaya converter station follows the main line on the left side seen from Mykhailivska converter station until a point northeast of Zolobok at 48°44′0.98″N 38°43′26.31″E where it undercrosses the main line.
 After this point, it follows the main line on the other site until a point south of Krymske at 48°43′37.55″N 38°48′16.55″E where it leaves the course of the main line in southeast direction toward the electrode.

 The electrode for the terminal at Volgograd is situated northwest of Kamennyy at 49°00′13.11″N 44°30′56.1″E. It is connected with it by a 24 kilometre long overhead line consisting of two parallelized 2450 mm2 ACSR conductors.